This post may contain affiliate links. Please see my disclosure policy for details.

 But, when you get here I can guarantee you’ll want to look around a bit further!

-Linlithgow Palace is full of amazing rooms, staircases, towers, corridors and viewpoints that almost seems like a Labyrinth to explore!
+Linlithgow Palace is full of amazing rooms, staircases, towers, corridors, and viewpoints that almost seem like a Labyrinth to explore!
 So, I would leave at least 60-90 minutes to see it all.